trentonwagner/trentonwagner/_posts/2018-06-30-Cosmosphere-Space-501.md

 ## My Take

-This camp I did two other courses.
-The first course was Engineering.
-During this course, we made a Rube Goldberg Machine to spell out Explo.
-While it took the whole last week of camp, most of the parts didn't work.
-The second course, was Physics.
-I learned that an object's inertia can make it so that if I put a heavy block of iron ontop of my hand and hit it with a hammer, as hard as I could, it wouldn't hurt.
-One of the side courses I took was Geocaching.
-This was a lot of fun because we got to trek through nature.
-My weekend trips this time were the Beach, which was very cold, and White-Water Rafting, which was amazing because we got soaked and got to eat a bunch of food halfway through.
+During this camp, I went to California.
+While we were there we got to see the Jet Propulsion Laboratory and the Mission Control for the Opportunity Rover.
+I got to sit in the chairs of the Mission Control and I got to see what was happening to the rover in real time.
+I also toured a military base with a two-mile-long runway for space missions that went wrong.
+Overall, it was a lot of fun.

 To learn more about this camp, you can find it on the [**Cosmosphere website**](https://cosmo.org/education/camps/space-501).